oracle-quickstart/oci-arch-ci-cd/README.md

 New dialog box will appear.

 Enter 'Name: <Use easy to remember name>'.
-Next to 'Credentials' click on 'Add' and from the dropdown select 'Jenkins'.
+Next to 'Credentials', click on 'Add' and from the dropdown select 'Jenkins'.

 This opens up a dialog box.
-Keep the `Domain` as it is.
+Keep the 'Domain' as it is.
-For Kind, Choose `Oracle Cloud Infrastructure Credentials`.
+For Kind, Choose 'Oracle Cloud Infrastructure Credentials'.

 For rest,

 Fill out the dialog box:

 Name: Use easy to remember name
 Fingerprint: Copy/paste OCI_api_key_fingerprint value from the config file saved in step 1.
 APIKey: Copy/paste oci_api_key.pem file content from the config file saved in step 1.